AppImage/docs.appimage.org/source/reference/appimage/reference-implementation.rst

 For packaging software that should be used by application authors to create AppImages, see :ref:`appimage-creation-tools`.

-For desktop integration tools that can be used by end users to improve the AppImage user experience, see :ref:`ref-desktop-integration`.
+For desktop integration tools that can be used by end users to improve the AppImage user experience, see :ref:`desktop-integration`.

 .. seealso::
    The AppImage updating mechanism is implemented in `AppImageUpdate <https://github.com/AppImageCommunity/AppImageUpdate>`_.
 For more information on updating AppImages, see :ref:`updates-user`.